 - Eat High-Fiber and Antioxidant-Rich Foods: Starchy, high-fiber foods—such as beans, sweet potatoes, and oatmeal—contribute to the release of serotonin (a hormone that helps with relaxation) in the brain.
 Unlike food low in fiber and rich in carbs, high-fiber food won’t trigger a crash.
 Fruits and vegetables rich in antioxidants also help the body cope with chronic stress by boosting the immune system.

 - Have a Massage: Massage does more than relax the tense muscles that can make stress such a pain.
-It can also lower cortisol, blood pressure, and heart rate while boosting your immune system.
+It can also lower blood pressure and heart rate while boosting your immune system.
 These effects make it a perfect option for managing chronic stress.
 And while it’s nice to get a massage from a partner or a professional, you can gain similar benefits from giving yourself one.
-This WebMD article describes several methods of self-massage to bring you one step closer to a stress-free life.

-- Take a Break for Comedy: Laughter can make most tough situations feel a little more bearable, and there’s a good reason for that.
-Laughing releases endorphins, increases oxygen intake, and stimulates the muscles, organs, and circulatory system.
+- Take a Break for Comedy: Laughing releases endorphins, increases oxygen intake, and stimulates the muscles, organs, and circulatory system.
 It promotes relaxation when you finally take a breath and wipe away the cackle-induced tears.
-So take the time to watch a favorite comedy or sitcom, or just look at plenty of Internet pictures of cats in ridiculous situations.
-Make time for that one friend who always triggers a gigglefest.
-Your health—and your stress level—will thank you.

 - Talk to a Professional: While all methods we’ve listed can certainly help manage stress, sometimes the pressure is so much that we need a professional’s help.
 If you’re having a difficult time coping with stress and it’s affecting your quality of life, a licensed mental health professional can help.
 They’ll work with you to develop a plan to manage your stress based on your specific circumstances.

-Don’t let worry, fear, and anger keep you in shackles.
+Don’t let worry, fear, and anger stress you out.
 Take steps today to liberate yourself from the psychological and physical burden of chronic stress.